Understanding CUI: Controlled Unclassified Information

 A third mistake is thinking CUI only refers to documents.
 It can be in emails, databases, system configurations, software code, presentations, meeting notes, photographs.
 An organization that marks some documents as CUI but misses CUI in their email system or collaboration tools is only partially protected.

-Fourth mistake: not realizing CUI handling obligations extend to subcontractors and service providers.
+CUI handling obligations also extend to subcontractors and service providers.
 If you use a cloud service to store data, you need to vet the service provider and ensure they handle your CUI appropriately.
 If you outsource work to a consultant or offshore team, they're handling your CUI and need to be subject to the same controls.
 Your responsibility for CUI doesn't end at your organization's boundary.

-Sixth mistake: assuming that physical security is enough.
-An organization might keep CUI documents in a locked office but transmit CUI unencrypted over email or store it on unencrypted laptops.
-Physical security matters, but it's not enough.
-You also need controls over electronic storage, transmission, and access.
+Organizations also frequently create a CUI inventory and then never update it.
+CUI comes in constantly as you win new contracts.
+You need an ongoing process for identifying new CUI, not a one-time exercise.
+And physical security alone is insufficient — an organization might keep CUI documents in a locked office but transmit CUI unencrypted over email or store it on unencrypted laptops.
+Physical security matters, but you also need controls over electronic storage, transmission, and access.

-Seventh mistake: not destroying CUI when it's no longer needed.
-Organizations accumulate years of CUI because they don't have a process for determining when to get rid of it.
+Finally, organizations that don't destroy CUI when it's no longer needed accumulate years of sensitive data unnecessarily.
 Your contract or customer might specify retention requirements, but anything beyond that should be securely destroyed.
 Accumulating CUI increases your liability and your risk.

 CUI Handling in a Distributed Workforce